-Your garage can be more than just a space to park your vehicles in Mount Hope.
+Your garage can be more than just a space to park your vehicles in Beckley and Mount Hope.
 It can be a work space, give added storage and more.
 But when you’re out there more often, it needs to be a comfortable temperature.

 Garages don’t often have the ductwork necessary for regular heating and cooling systems.
 While you can add ductwork, it’s not the most economical solution.
 The wisest method to heat your garage is by using a ductless comfort system, like a mini-split system or a garage heater.

 Let’s go through the difference between the two to help you find the right option for your needs.